Queensferry Crossing: The bridge

 The bridge is a cable-stayed structure, with three towers each 207 m high.
-Including approaches, the overall length of the bridge is 2.7 km; at opening, it is the longest triple tower cable-stayed bridge in the world.
+Including approaches, the overall length of the bridge is 2.7 km; at opening, it was the longest triple tower cable-stayed bridge in the world.
 The bridge carries motorcycles, cars and heavy goods vehicles, while public transport, cyclists and pedestrians use the Forth Road Bridge.
-Wind shielding has been built into the design, to enable use of the bridge in high winds, which regularly led to restrictions on the existing bridge.
+Wind shielding has been built into the design, to enable use of the bridge in high winds, which often led to restrictions on the old bridge.
 The bridge was closed for the first time on 11 February 2020, 30 months after opening, due to accumulations of ice on the towers.
-Some of the ice then fell onto the carriageway, which caused damage to eight vehicles and prompted the closure.
+Some of the ice then fell onto the carriageway, which damaged eight vehicles and prompted the closure.

 The bridge is the third crossing of the Forth at Queensferry, alongside the Forth Road Bridge, completed in 1964, and the Forth Bridge, a railway bridge completed in 1890.
 It is sited west of the road bridge, with the northern landfall at St Margaret's Hope, between Rosyth Dockyard and North Queensferry and the southern landfall just west of Port Edgar in South Queensferry.
 The central tower was constructed on the Beamer Rock, a small islet in the Forth.

 The project was known as the Forth Replacement Crossing, and a name for the new bridge was selected in a public vote in 2013 after a panel of independent advisers provided a shortlist of possible names.
 Five names were shortlisted: Caledonia Bridge, Firth of Forth Crossing, Queensferry Crossing, Saltire Crossing and St Margaret's Crossing.
 A public vote was held up until 7 June 2013 and the name Queensferry Crossing received the most votes: 12,039 out of 37,000 (32%).